 None of the foregoing transactions involved any underwriters, underwriting discounts or commissions, or any public offering.
-We believe the offers, sales and issuances of the securities described above were exempt from registration under the Securities Act by virtue of Regulation D promulgated thereunder and/or Section 4(2) of the Securities Act because the issuance of securities to the recipients did not involve a public offering or in reliance on Rule 701 because the transactions were pursuant to compensatory benefit plans or contracts relating to compensation as provided under such rule.
-The recipients of securities as compensation for services.
+We believe the offers, sales and issuances of the securities described above were exempt from registration under the Securities Act by virtue of Section 4(2) of the Securities Act because the issuance of securities to the recipients did not involve a public.
 Appropriate legends have been affixed to the securities issued in these transactions.
-We believe that each of the recipients of securities in these transactions had adequate access, through employment, business or other relationships, to information about us.
-When we have relied on Regulation D promulgated under the Securities Act, the purchasers of the unregistered securities have been accredited investors.
+We believe that each of the recipients of securities in these transactions had adequate access, through business or other relationships, to information about us.